 Wider action for networks of green or blue natural and semi-natural area tend to be covered by biodiversity, environment or marine plans and strategies in each of the four countries of the UK.
 There is therefore no overarching or specific urban policy framework for green infrastructure in the UK.
-However, the 2018 25-year
+However, the 2018 25-year environment plan36 out green infrastructure measures, among others, to produce national standards in this area.

 Many environmental policies and measures contribute indirectly to green infrastructure goals in the UK.
 All four countries have a biodiversity strategy or plan which includes green infrastructure activities.
-Many green infrastructure measures are implemented by or funded through NGOs or wider civil society, such as the 'Living Landscapes' initiative through which 150 landscapes are restoring wildlife to the extended landscape.
+Many green infrastructure measures are implemented by or funded through NGOs or wider civil society, such as the 'Living Landscapes'37 initiative through which 150 landscapes are restoring wildlife to the extended landscape.
 Similarly, a growing number of businesses now take 'natural capital' approaches as they recognise the benefits of having green infrastructure in their developments and assets.